Amazon launches Alexa Conversations in beta, lets developers deep-link skills to mobile apps

 Alexa Conversations

 Alexa Conversations, which was announced last June in developer preview at Amazon’s re:MARS conference, shrinks the lines of code necessary to create voice apps from 5,500 down to about 1,700.
-Leveraging AI to better understand intents and utterances so that developers don’t have to define them, Conversations reduces Alexa interactions that might have taken 40 exchanges to a dozen or so.
+Leveraging AI to better understand intents and utterances so that developers don’t have to define them, Amazon also says Conversations reduces Alexa interactions that might have taken 40 exchanges to a dozen or so.

+Conversations’ dialog manager is powered by two innovations, according to Amazon: a dialogue simulator and a “conversations-first” modeling architecture.
+The dialog simulator generalizes a small number of sample dialogues provided by a developer into tens of thousands of annotated dialogues, while the modeling architecture leverages the generated dialogues to train deep-learning-based models to support dialogues beyond the simple paths provided by the sample dialogues.

 Developers supply things like API access and entities the API has access to, in effect describing the app’s functionality.
-Once given these and a few example exchanges, Conversations’ dialog manager can extrapolate the possible dialog turns.
+Once given these and a few example exchanges, the Conversations dialog manager can extrapolate the possible dialog turns.

 Conversations’ first use case, demoed last year, seamlessly strung Alexa apps together to let people buy movie tickets, summon rides, and book dinner reservations.
 (OpenTable, Uber, and Atom Tickets were among Conversations’ early adopters.)
 In light of the pandemic, that scenario seems less useful.
 But Fresko said it merely illustrates how Conversations can combine elements from multiple apps without much effort on developers’ parts; companies like iRobot and Philosophical Creations (which publishes the Big Sky app) are already using it.